pluralsight/guides-cms/docs/deployment.rst

 6. Go to your `heroku dashboard settings <https://dashboard.heroku.com/>` resources for your app and verify the worker task is running.
 7. Change the callback URL for your github application to the heroku URL
     * Typically something like `http://<app_name.herokuapp.com>/github/authorized`
+8. Visit your running heroku application in the browser
+    * URL will be something like `http://<app_name.herokuapp.com>/`
+9. Login with your github account and authorize your newly created application
+    * **Login with the account you set as the REPO_OWNER**
+10. Check your logs for the new token printed.
+This will be a CRTICAL level log message.
+11. Set the printed token equal to the `REPO_OWNER_ACCESS_TOKEN` environment variable
+    * `heroku config:set REPO_OWNER_ACCESS_TOKEN=<token>`

 By default the application will be served up by `Gunicorn <http://gunicorn.org>`_.